tlong314/cmgame/README.md

   20,
   "circle",
   "yellow",
-  ["bounce", "none", "bounce", "none"] // will bounce of top and bottom, but keep going on the sides - handle those situations in game.onupdate
+  ["bounce", "none", "bounce", "none"] // will bounce of top and bottom, but keep going on the left/right sides - handle those situations in game.onupdate
 );

 game.onupdate = function() {
   if(ball.x > game.width) {
-    console.log("point!");
+    console.log("Point for computer!");

+    // Now reset the ball, or start next round, or end game, etc.
+  }
+  else
+  if(ball.x < 0) {
+    console.log("Point for player!");

     // Now reset the ball, or start next round, or end game, etc.
   }